Associate Chair and Lecturer

 B.A., German, Swarthmore College

-Mr. Williams is interested in information security, networking, and cryptography.
-In particular, he enjoys exploring the changing nature of privacy and speech from legal, social and technological perspectives.
+Mr. Williams is interested in programming, cryptography and embedded systems.
+He also explores issues of ethics from legal, social and technological perspectives.